 - Persistent depressive disorder (dysthymia)

 - Chronic adjustment disorder

-George Sink, P.A.
-Injury Lawyers, can assist you with a veterans’ disability benefits appeal based on a mental disorder.
-We help disabled veterans and veterans’ family members locate and obtain existing military and medical records required to substantiate claims.
-We also refer clients to known and trusted medical professionals who can provide exams or medical opinions (via Disability Benefits Questionnaires) that meet VA claim evaluators’ standards, when needed.
+VA benefits lawyers can assist you with a veterans disability benefits appeal based on a mental disorder.
+They help disabled veterans and veterans’ family members locate and obtain existing military and medical records required to substantiate claims.
+Attorneys can also refer clients to known and trusted medical professionals who can provide exams or medical opinions (via VADisability Benefits Questionnaires) that meet VA claim evaluators’ standards when needed.

-Trust Our Disabled Veteran-Owned Law Firm with Your VA Benefits Claim
+Trust a Disabled Veteran-Owned Law Firm With Your VA Benefits Claim

-Our objective is to help disabled veterans and their families understand disability laws and obtain the maximum VA disability benefit available to them as quickly and as easily for the vet and family as possible.
-The VA is a complex and overburdened bureaucracy that regularly drops the ball on valid claims for benefits that disabled American veterans and their families badly need.
+Veterans benefits attorneys offer assistance and guidance with what’s best for the disabled veteran in mind.
+A VA lawyer’s objective is to help disabled veterans and their families understand disability laws and obtain the maximum VA disability benefit available to them as quickly and as easily as possible.
+VA is a complex and overburdened bureaucracy that regularly drops the ball on valid claims for benefits that disabled American veterans and their families badly need.

-Contact George Sink, P.A.
-Injury Lawyers today for experienced and compassionate assistance with a VA benefits appeal based on a service-connected mental / psychological disorder.
+Contact a law firm today for experienced and compassionate assistance with a VA benefits appeal based on a service-connected mental/psychological disorder.
 You don’t have to go it alone.
-Let us take on the VA bureaucracy for you.
+Let an attorney take on the VA bureaucracy for you.